About

 I am a Movement Director, Movement Coach, Director, Actor and Theatre Maker

 My work with movement for actors, is both technical and imaginative.
 By freeing the body, and opening up the breath, the actor is free to make their own choices, in response to text, character or to make their own theatre.
+I have a complex and playful technique, that helps an actor be expressive, but can also work with observation, mask work and animal study.

 The core components of my practice are Pure Movement (from Trish Arnold and Siguurd Leder) and Ecole Internationale de Theatre, Jacques Lecoq.
 I deliver my work as individual classes, workshops, classes in Drama Schools, and as Movement Direction on Professional Productions.